-Currently we have two major loans.
-Seven years ago the Jersey Cattle Society of the United Kingdom wanted to invest in property; and a loan to Addington amounting to £542,000, finances three open-market properties which house Addington tenants.
-More recently, Cornwall NFU disposed of Agriculture House in Truro and the receipts are invested with Addington to purchase housing for faming families in Cornwall.
+Currently, we have two major loans.
+In 2007 ago the Jersey Cattle Society of the United Kingdom wanted to invest in property, and a loan to Addington amounting to £542,000, finances three open-market properties which house Addington tenants.
+In 2013 the Cornwall NFU Company Ltd disposed of Agriculture House in Truro and the receipts are invested with Addington to purchase housing for farming families in Cornwall.

 Two private supporters are offering to finance and part-finance the purchase of individual properties which Addington will use for housing farming families wishing to retire.

 Loan terms are tailored with a combination of taking a percentage of the rental income in lieu of interest and a percentage of capital uplift when the properties are sold.
 Addington takes full responsibility for the management of the property.
 Timing can be for a set number of years or could be linked to the lifetime of a tenant/ beneficiary.
 For larger sums, a phased withdrawal helps the Fund’s cash flow.
 A suite of legal documents cover a loan agreement; a legal charge and an overage deed.